 In MS/MS Search, when you go to Search Parameters, and choose one of the predefined Species, the software gets the species definitions from the file: E:\SpectrumMill\msparams_mill\species.txt.
 To check whether your species are represented in a particular species definition, open the species.txt file and determine the included species under the species subset definition in question.
 For additional details, see Spectrum Mill Species Definitions.

 If your species are not present, you can edit existing definitions or add new ones.
 See To Add/Change a Species Filter.

-During data extraction, the Spectrum Mill workbench employs filtering that identifies and excludes noise spectra and poor quality spectra.
-This is in part why searches proceed so quickly, and is a major reason why the Spectrum Mill workbench yields fewer false positives than other database search engines.
-Thus, while other search engines tend to produce increased sequence coverage, the additional database matches are of poorer quality and may lead to an increase in the number of false positives.
+During data extraction, Spectrum Mill employs filtering that identifies and excludes noise spectra and poor quality spectra.
+This is, in part, why searches proceed so quickly, and is a major reason why Spectrum Mill yields fewer false positives than another database search engines.
+Thus, while another search engine may tend to produce increased sequence coverage, the additional database matches will tend to be of poorer quality and may lead to increased false discovery rates.

 We do not recommend that you turn off Spectrum Mill's spectral quality filtering.
 However, if you wish to turn it off temporarily so you can compare results directly with other database search engines, first configure the ability to disable quality filtering.
 Then mark the check boxes for Disable quality filtering in the Data Extractor and Disable match filtering in MS/MS Search.
-To perform the comparison, use a well-characterized sample (for example, BSA digest).
+To perform the comparison, use a well-characterized sample.
 You will likely find that while you do get more comprehensive search results (that is, increased sequence coverage), the quality of the results are poorer.